 Simply tuck your baby’s bottle snugly into the bökee to complete the final mixing of your baby’s formula.
 Screw the lid on and pull it out of the bökee.
-Give it a good shake and it will be ready to feed to your hungry baby you’ve been holding in your arms.
+Give it a good shake and it will be ready to feed to your hungry baby you’ve been holding in your arms - grab yours now.

 Needing to warm up that bottle?
 Read, "9 Genius Baby Products You Need for Your Baby," for our favorite pick along with other product hacks.